 If a student is enrolled at another eligible institution, and is taking courses applicable to his or her program of study at IAIA, and wants to use the credit hours from the other institution towards his or her part-time or full-time status at IAIA, the student must complete a Consortium Agreement.
 If the agreement is not completed and followed, the student's credit hours at the other institution will not be considered when completing the student's financial aid package at IAIA.
-The agreement is available at the Records/Financial Aid offices.
+The agreement is available at the IAIA Financial Aid Office.
+Note: Federal, State, and Institutional aid will be monitored and assessed for compliance with Federal, State, and Institutional rules and regulations..